-Critical Succes Index calculation We define $n{MWS}$ as the count of fronts provided by a weather service, that could be matched against the prediction, while $n{WS}$ is the count of all provided fronts.
-Similarly, $n{MD}$ describes the count of all detected fronts, that could be matched against the weather service fronts, while $n_D$ describes the total count of detected fronts.
+We evaluate the detection quality of our network and the baseline method by calculating the Critical Success Index (CSI) similar to Lagerquist et al. (2019).
+As ground truth the provided weather service labels of surface fronts are used.
+We define n{MWS} as the count of fronts provided by a weather service, that could be matched against the prediction, while n{WS} is the count of all provided fronts.
+Similarly, n{MD} describes the count of all detected fronts, that could be matched against the weather service fronts, while n_D describes the total count of detected fronts.
 With these values we can then calculate the Critical Success Index (CSI), Probability of Object Detection (POD), and Success Rate (SR) as described in Eq.
 4, 5, and 6, respectively.
-As mentioned by Lagerquist et al. (2019) these measurements are also applied in other scenarios, like the verification of tornado warnings by the NWS (Brooks, 2004).
-The SR describes the probability that a predicted front corresponds to an actual front from the labeled data-set, while the POD describes the probability that an actual front is detected by the network.
-SR and POD could easily be maximized at the cost of the other. by either not predicting anything or classifying each pixel as a front instead.
-The CSI serves as a measurement that penalizes such degenerate optimizations as it maximizes only when both values yield good results.
-Generally speaking a high CSI score is preferable.
-Whether it is more important to have a high POD or SR depends on the task at hand and whether it is more important that the detection is more sensitive or more accurate.